-We have historically met the requirements to receive a tax credit in Denmark of up to 5.5 million Danish Kroner per year for losses resulting from research and development costs of up to 25 million Danish Kroner per year.
+We have historically met the requirements to receive a tax credit in Denmark for losses resulting from research and development costs of up to 25 million Danish Krone.
 The tax credit is reported as a reduction to research and development expense in the consolidated statements of operations.

 Our direct research and development expenses are not currently tracked on a program-by-program basis.
 We use our personnel and infrastructure resources across multiple research and development programs directed toward identifying and developing product candidates.
-The majority of our clinical spending in the years ended December 31, 2019 and 2018 was on GB0139.
-In the six months ended June 30, 2020 and the years ended December 31, 2019 and 2018 may on GB0139.
-In the six months ended June 30, 2020 and the years ended December 31, 2019 and 2018 may on GB0139.
-In the six months ended June 30, 2020 and the years ended more from pre-clinical through early clinical development.
+Substantially all our clinical spending in the years ended December 31, 2019 and 2018 was on GB0139.
+In the years ended December 31, 2019 and 2018, we advanced our GB1211 program from discovery through preclinical development.
 We acquired our GB2064 program from PharmAkea on December 31, 2019.